ubco-mds-2021-labs/dashboard2-group-a/docs/reflection-milestone3.md

 ### Tab 2
-* The energy use visualization has been dynamically connected to the date picker component.
+* The date picker component is used to dynamically update plot 1 and plot2 on the energy usage.
 * Time series visualization with sidebar dropdown integration for variable selection.

 # Features Not Yet Implemented